Particular/ServiceControl/tools/Issue558Detector/readme.md

 Once the tool has scanned all of the messages a footer message provides an overall health statement indicating if you have or have not been affected by Issue 558.

 ## Common Cases
-The following are a number of common cases, what they look like, and how they should be handled.
+The following are sample timelines which the detection tool might identify in your database, with explanation of what they mean and suggestion on how they should be handled.
+If you observe other timelines and you are not sure how to proceed, do not hesitate to contact our support.

-### A Bulk Retry after an Archive Operation
+### FailedMessageArchived > MessagesSubmittedForRetry
+#### Sample detection tool output

 ```
 Message Id:         13837004-af4f-4fef-a9a8-1e230a579c39